 It can help creating domain-specific feature transformers, general purpose transformers, statistical utilities and nodes.

-load machine learning components as described in Persisting Machine Learning Components.
+load from a persistent storage) ML components as described in Persisting Machine Learning Components.

 The features of the Pipeline API in Spark MLlib: